-The AN-ACC model aims to strengthen RAC funding and promote better care for senior Australians, through:
+The AN-ACC model aims to strengthen RAC funding and promote better care for senior Australians by:

-AHA’s assessment team comprises over 40 clinically qualified assessors, all of whom have more than 5 years’ experience working in aged care and are committed to working with facility residents and staff respectfully and sensitively.
+AHA’s assessment team comprises over 40 clinically qualified assessors, all of whom have more than 5 years of experience working in aged care and are committed to working with facility residents and staff respectfully and sensitively.

 Over 240,000 people live in residential aged care facilities across Australia